denten-books/plain-text/2-surface.md

 tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
-Where, in the Morse code machine, a human-operator was responsible for translating language into code, teletype automated the process completely.
-The human operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter.
-The teletype would then transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.
+Where Morse code telegraphy required the mediation of a human-operator responsible for translating language into code, teletype automated the process entirely.
+The operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter, by that time widely in business use.
+The teletype would then automatically transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.
+Operators did not need to concern themselves with machine code at all.
+They saw only the familiar alphabet letters.

+With the advent of the automated telegraph, content meant for people was now routinely being intermixed with code meant to control machine devices remotely.
+Such remote control capabilities were used for everything from programming radio stations to advertising billboards and knitting machines [@hough_wired_1931; @adler_knitting_1933; @casper_remote_1934].
+Early paper-based storage media, from Morse code-based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch cards that powered weaving looms, player pianos, and census tabulators coupled natural language with machine control.
+The concern with the legibility of machine code emerges during the first few decades of the twentieth century.
+For the first time in the history of writing, the alphanumerical sign splits between human- and machine- readable inscription.
+For a time, the inscription remains visible at the surface of the control sheet, as perforated figure, punched through the medium.

 The era of ticker tape punch cards can be thought to end with the mass-market introduction of IBM's Magnetic Tape/Selectric Typewriter in 1964.
+Magnetic storage media further submerges the inscription beneath an inscrutable facade.

 [^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent